 In Victoria, primary production land incorporating bundled or unbundled water entitlements may be exempt from land transfer duty.
-You need to lodge a statutory declaration when you claim this exemption.
+You no longer need to lodge a statutory declaration when you claim this exemption.
 From 1 July 2017, your declaration is part of our all-in-one digital duties form.

 Gather required information

 - Transferee full name and date of birth,

 - Property details, including market value and dimensions.

 - Intended use of the property.

 - Description of primary production goods and value, and

 - Details of non-dutiable water entitlements, including type of water entitlement, water trading zone, quantity of water and value of the water entitlement

 Where water entitlements have been transferred together with land, the following supporting documents must accompany your statutory declaration:

 - The original completed transfer of land.